 The theory and fundamental underpinning of Image and Vision Computing in both 2D and 3D, across the electromagnetic spectrum, with applications including: feature and pattern analysis, pattern recognition, computer-based image interpretation (excluding medical image processing - see the Medical Imaging research area), document image processing, video image processing and analysis, image databases, machine vision and robotics.

-Our objective is to maintain this research area as a proportion of the EPSRC portfolio.
 Our strategy recognises its importance to data science and in underpinning research across sectors such as robotics, security, defence, healthcare, communications, creative industries, media and manufacturing.

 By the end of the current Delivery Plan, we aim to have:

 - A research area which continues to address growing relevance to data science, for analysing, understanding and exploiting the ever-increasing visual data and information (including multi-modal data) generated by broadcast media, social media and other sources; and a portfolio which further explores and exploits the links between language and vision, addressing challenges in multi-modal interface research

 - An increase in collaboration by researchers working in this area with robotics and autonomous systems, in terms of making a strong contribution to scene understanding for robot vision (together with the research areas Vision, Hearing and Other Senses, and Artificial Intelligence Technologies)

 - A research area which continues to reflect a high degree of relevance to the creative industries, working with Graphics and Visualisation, in terms of image capture and analysis for more realistic rendering of scenes and faces; this research area will also be maintained to reflect the contribution that Image and Vision Computing will continue to play in developing biometric technologies and its importance in security and defence